Step-by-Step Guide to Creating Your Own Music Streaming App

 • Search and filters – By genre, mood, artist, and more.

 Decide which non-essential but differentiating features to provide based on your target users and goals.
-Services from a music streaming app development company include karaoke mode, lyric display, integration with other services, and more.
+Services from a custom mobile app development company include karaoke mode, lyric display, integration with other services, and more.
 Include accessibility features as needed like captions, transcription, controls customization, and screen reader support.

 Designing the User Interface (UI) and User Experience (UX)